Skip to main content

 Key challenges of real-time data:

-• This basically comes in quickly and in big amounts, which can be tough to handle and analyze instantly.
+• This basically comes in quickly and in large amounts, which can be tough to handle and analyze instantly.

 • Processing real-time data demands quick response times and minimal latency, which can create a consistent challenge, especially during periods of heavy usage.